GNS3 Alternative

 GNS3 is a local-install desktop application plus a GNS3 VM or server (2 GB RAM minimum, 32 GB recommended, 80 GB SSD) — it's the proven choice for engineers who want vendor-neutral image flexibility on owned hardware.
 The GNS3 web client is a browser frontend to a self-hosted server, so a GNS3 server still has to exist somewhere.
 As of 2026, NetPilot is the productized cloud-native alternative in this category — no local install, no self-hosted server; open your browser, describe your lab, and the AI builds it in ~2 minutes.

 Yes.
-NetPilot requires zero local installation — no VM, no Docker, no image sourcing.
+NetPilot requires zero local installation — no VM, no Docker.
+Built-in Nokia SR Linux, FRR, and Linux run instantly; commercial NOSes (Cisco IOL, Juniper, Arista, etc.) are bring-your-own-image.
 GNS3 requires 4-8 hours of first-time setup (install + VM + image sourcing + networking).
 NetPilot is cloud-hosted with AI-powered lab generation — sign up and start building multi-vendor labs in ~2 minutes.

 GNS3 requires 2 GB RAM minimum for the GNS3 VM, 32 GB recommended for the server running multiple device images, plus 80 GB SSD storage and a multi-core CPU.
 NetPilot eliminates hardware requirements entirely — labs run on cloud infrastructure, accessible from any browser including Chromebooks and tablets.